SF-WDI-LABS/build-your-own-ruby-gem/README.md

 (STOP and COMMIT)

-**BUT WAIT!** How will other developers know that my code depends on the Ffaker gem, specifically version 2.5?
+**BUT WAIT!** How will other developers know that my code depends on the ffaker gem, specifically version 2.5?
 We need a `Gemfile`!

 To generate a `Gemfile`, from the root of your project directory run the following command: